KXTE

 KXTE (107.5 FM, X107-5) is a commercial radio station licensed to Pahrump, Nevada, and serving the Las Vegas metropolitan area.
-It is owned by the Beasley Broadcast Group and broadcasts an alternative rock format.
+It is owned by the Beasley Broadcast Group and broadcasts an alternative rock format from its transmitter atop Potosi Mountain in Blue Diamond.
 KXTE is the flagship station of the nationally syndicated weekday program Dave and Mahoney.
 KXTE's studios are on South Durango Drive in Las Vegas.